ksainte/webserv_new/README.md

 Must contain 2 arguments

+Can be present in server block and/or location block

 return => status code => url => semicolon

 Must check the status code validity: 299 < status code <= 399